Mpolan16/Note-Taker/README.md

 ## Description

-The Note Taker is a quick easy way to write, save and delete a note file through the browser.
+The Note Taker is a simple way to write, save and delete a note file through the browser.

 ## Table of Contents